Abjad/abjad/README.md

 -------------------------------------------------------

 What if you do not have ``pip`` or ``easy_install`` installed on your computer?
-Then you should install the current packaged version of Abjad from the Python Package Index.
+Then you can install the current packaged version of Abjad from the Python Package Index.
 Follow these steps:

 1. Download the current packaged version of Abjad from